Krushna-Prasad-Sahoo/Krushna-Prasad-Sahoo/README.md

 - Hey, thanks for checking out my profile.
 This is Krushna, you can call me <strong>KP</strong> as well.

-- Unlike other IT enthusiasts, I am highly inclined & passionate towards IT operations which includes amazing stuffs like Automation, Optimization, Infrastructure, Configurations, High Availability & Disaster Recovery Setup etc.
+- Unlike other IT enthusiasts, I am highly inclined & passionate towards IT operations which includes amazing stuffs like Automation, Optimization, Infrastructure, Networking, Configurations, Monitoring, High Availability & Disaster Recovery Setup etc.

 #### 🏅 My Global Certifications
 - Red Hat Certified Engineer